 If there is no photo of you in the other person's contacts, you can add a profile photo and share it on a case-by-case basis.
 Profile pics, profile Memoji, or profile monograms all work.

-Three new ones, so have fun with the mouse, octopus, and cow heads.
+There are three new ones, so have fun with the mouse, octopus, and cow heads.
+That brings the total up to 27 Animojis.

 The Photos app in iOS 13 receives a lot of love, with a slightly better interface, better curation, more on-device machine learning to help show you only the important stuff, and so on.
 The Camera app also has a few goodies to know about.